CrochetFeve0251/psr2-plugin/wiki/general/tutorials/getting-started-.md

 To do so with Launchpad, we need to run the following command in the terminal:
 `bin/generator initialize`

 Note: For the moment the character `-` inside the plugin name so use a space instead.
+(The name is the one displayed to the user)

 Once the command has been executed, it should ask you for your plugin name, and it will generate the necessary changes from it.